• Skip to primary navigation

 • Vinegar -rice vinegar, red wine vinegar or plain distilled white vinegar can be subbed for apple cider vinegar.

 • Curry paste – this is the ingredient that makes this peanut sauce so authentic tasting and delicious!
-I think its really necessary here and usually get this brand.
+I think its really necessary here and usually get this Thai red curry paste brand.

-Its unlikely you’ll have leftovers if you’re serving this to a crowd paired with goodies like these roasted carrots, but leftovers happen to even the most gluttonous of us.
+Its unlikely you’ll have leftover sauce if you’re serving it to a crowd paired with goodies like roasted carrots.
+But, leftovers happen to even the most gluttonous of us.
 Reheating on the stovetop really works best.

 Pour or spoon the peanut sauce into a small sauce pan and heat on low heat, adding a tablespoon or two of water until it reaches the right consistency.